Kyle4cann/Kyle4cann/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am a hands-on IT support professional with practical experience in system hardening, threat detection, endpoint security, and security operations.
+My journey in computer science has led me to develop a passion for cybersecurity.
+I am a hands-on IT support professional with practical experience in system hardening, threat detection, endpoint security, and security operations.
 Eager to contribute to a cybersecurity team while developing real-world skills in incident response, vulnerability management, penetration testing, cloud security, intrusion detection, and Security Operations Center (SOC), and seeking a Cybersecurity Intern position to build on technical training and support the company’s efforts to enhance IT security.

 ## Skills